yeonjuan/html-eslint/packages/eslint-plugin/docs/rules/no-inline-styles.md

 ## Rule Details

-This rule disallow the usage of inline styles
+This rule disallow the use of inline styles.

 Examples of **incorrect** code for this rule: